 Small Group Size Moderate Rolling Terrain Nice Introduction to Thru Hiking Primitive and Remote Wilderness Areas Abundance of Lakes, Ponds and Streams 9 Nights Camping, 2 Nights Cabin / Motel Some hiking or fitness training recommended

 Section 1.
 Northville to Piseco (2-Nights Camping) Section 2.
 Piseco to Blue Mountain Lake (3-Nights) Section 3.
 Blue Mountain to Lake Placid (4-Nights)

 Dates: Mon.
 August 26, 2019 - Fri.
 September 6, 2019 Meeting Time: 8:30am in Lake Placid, NY Meeting Location: Northville Placid Trail Head 211 Averyville Rd, Lake Placid, NY 12946 9:30am Shuttle to Northville: 142 S Main St, Northville, NY 12134

 Shuttle from Lake Placid to Northville

 Lightweight Backpacking Gear Rental (pack, trekking poles, tent, sleeping pad, sleeping bag, headlamp, dry bags, cooking supplies, and all the essentials!)

-Group Gear (Water filter, first aid kit, maps, compass, Satellite Communicator & GPS)
+Group Gear (water filter, first aid kit, maps, compass, stove, fuel, satellite messenger & GPS)